The Hoover Institution at Stanford University hosts the Immigration Policy and the Economics of Innovation on January 22, 2026

 Panel on Opportunities and Challenges for American Businesses

-This panel will bring together business leaders, scientists, and immigration law practitioners to explore the interconnection between innovation and immigration and discuss the challenges in attracting and retaining high-skilled talent in the United States.
+This panel will bring together business leaders and immigration law practitioners to explore the interconnection between innovation and immigration, and to discuss the challenges of attracting and retaining high-skilled talent in the United States.
 Panelists will examine gaps and inefficiencies in the current immigration system and discuss potential approaches to strengthen the high-skilled immigration pipeline.
 The conversation will focus on how reforms could support innovation and enhance America's global competitiveness.

 5:00 PM